s0/BitLantern/README.md

   or a gpg signature of the file.

 * `"signature"` - a single signatures that signs a message constructed from the preceding fields.
-Specifically form a canonical version of the precedeing fields.
+Specifically form a canonical version of the object with the top level "data" key.
 Encode these fields as a string.
 Removal white space and sign it.
-The order of the fields is 1. "src" 2."version" 3. "srcVersion" 4."label" 5.
+The order of the fields is 1. "src" 2."version" 3. "srcVersion" 4."label" 5. "verifications".
-  "verifications".
 Implementers should cache the canonical json to allow valid signatures to remain after scheme updates.

   There will be a minimum requirement of at least a particular hash algorithm